Mindful Approaches to Well-Being

 This mindful approach to well-being will help you feel more in control of your actions.
 Over time, you will consciously be able to change how you respond based on what you have learned about patterns that regularly appear in your internal and external environments.

 Attention to the here and now will reveal the cycle of thought to emotions, and the potential negative thinking cycles that we can put on a replaying loop.
-It also helps become more in touch with our body and fosters the mind body connection.
-This type of mindful approach will help create positive space in your life and increase well-being.
+It also helps us become more in touch with our bodies and fosters the mind-body connection.
+This type of mindful approach will help create a positive space in your life and increase your well-being.

 Managing stress, maintaining balance, and practicing self-compassion is a lifelong balancing act.
 As humans, we are constantly trying to find peace and bring balance in our lives.
 Incorporating self-compassion into your daily conversation with yourself is a mindful approach to well-being.